Hyundai ad arm Innocean readies IPO in push for global business

-SEOUL (Reuters) - Innocean Worldwide Inc, the in-house advertising agency for Hyundai Motor Group, chose bankers on Thursday to manage an initial public offering that it hopes enables it to emerge from the shadows of the conglomerate and better compete for global clients.
+SEOUL, Oct 30 (Reuters) - Innocean Worldwide Inc, the in-house advertising agency for Hyundai Motor Group, will soon choose bankers to manage an initial public offering that it hopes enables it to emerge from the shadows of the conglomerate and better compete for global clients.

 Set up nine years ago to handle global advertising for Hyundai Motor Co and its Kia Motors Corp unit, Innocean is South Korea’s No.2 ad agency.
 An August stake sale to investors including the private equity arm of Morgan Stanley valued it at 1 trillion won ($956 million).